JoArrow/git-exercise/cookbook.md

 Before serving, mix 1 tablespoon of powdered sugar with a pinch of cinnamon and dust the cake thinly with it (using a tea strainer).

-This Linzer torte has a tart, fruity flavor and is not too sweet.
+This cake has a tart, fruity flavor and is not too sweet.